EnduranceCode/android-playground/README.md

 #### Practice Set Goal
 The goal of this Practice Set is to use object-oriented programming techniques to create a simple user profile that gives a basic introduction of a person.

+## Samples

+### Sample: Music Player App

+The Music Player Sample App code is stored in the branch [sample/music-player](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/sample/music-player).

+#### Sample's Goal

+This is a small app developed to test the use of the [MediaPlayer API](https://developer.android.com/reference/android/media/MediaPlayer).